Accenture/openathon-2019-react/labs/lab-02/README.md

     export default Header;
     ```

+2. One of the drawbacks of your components directory structure is that
+importing components requires you to import the fully qualified path.
+To
-2. Add a new `index.js` file into your components directory to export
+enable shorter import statements, add a new `index.js` file into your
+components directory and export the named component.
+This will be a common
+pattern in your project that you need to repeat every time you add a
-   the named component:
+new component:

     ```javascript
     /* src/components/index.js */